 Managing IIS Log File Storage

-You can manage the amount of server disk space that Internet Information Services (IIS) log files consume by using compression, remote storage, scripted deletion, and an IIS Log Cleaner Tool.
+You can manage the amount of server disk space that Internet Information Services (IIS) log files consume by using compression, remote storage, and scripted deletion.

 The log files that IIS generates can, over time, consume a large amount of disk space.
 Logs can potentially fill up an entire hard drive.
 To mitigate this problem, many users turn off logging completely.
 Fortunately, there are alternatives to doing so, such as the following: